alexiszamanidis/zsh-git-fzf/README.md

     **add**

     -   Create a new worktree:
-        -   Run the following command: `git-fzf worktree add [new-branch]`
+        -   Run the following command: `git-fzf worktree add`
         -   After executing the command above, select a working tree from the fzf results and it will create a new worktree for you checked out from the remote branch you selected
-            -   if you do not select a remote branch(ESC), it will create a new worktree with the new branch you typed.
+            -   if you do not select a new branch(ENTER), it will create a new worktree with the remote branch you typed.
 This was made for convenience, instead of having `git worktree add master master`, you can just run `git worktree add master`

     **remove**